HandbookKids Club Kids | Spearfish, South Dakota

 SNACKS & LUNCHES:

 - A snack will be provided each day to all children.
+Two options will be provided each day.
+KCK staff will not monitor children’s snack choice.

 - Children will be required to bring their own sack lunch with them on days that Kid’s Club Kids will be open all day for no school days.
 It is encouraged that the children bring a balanced meal and a non-sugared drink.